volumio/docs/docs/06_Good_to_Knows/03_Contribute_to_this_Doc.md

-Everyone knows how tedious is to write documentation.
-But this is extremely important for every project, especially for Volumio.
+Everyone knows how tedious it is to write documentation.
+But it is extremely important for every project, especially for Volumio.
 So if you find something incomplete, missing or wrong feel free to edit this doc and improve it.

  #### How this doc works

  This DOC is powered by [DAUX.IO](http://daux.io/) and the source is hosted on the [Github Volumio docs repository](https://github.com/volumio/docs).
 To edit it, simply clone it, edit the pages located under /docs and issue a pull request.
-You can do either via command line or with a graphical tool, I personally suggest  [GitKraken](https://www.gitkraken.com/).
+You can do so either via command line or with a graphical tool, I personally suggest  [GitKraken](https://www.gitkraken.com/).

  #### Cloning and issing a Pull request